-Under the Concession Agreements, where the Company has received the right to charge users of the public service, such rights are recognized and classified as "Intangible Assets" in accordance with Appendix A to Ind AS 11.
-Such right is not an unconditional right to receive consideration because the amounts are contingent to the extent that the public uses the service and thus are recognized and classified as intangible assets.
-Such an intangible asset is recognized by the Company at cost (which is the fair value of the consideration received or receivable for the construction services delivered) and is capitalized when the project is complete in all respects and when the company receives the completion certificate/provisional completion certificate from the authority as specified in the Concession Agreement.
+Under the Concession Agreements, where the Company has received the right to charge users of the public service, such rights are recognised and classified as "Intangible Assets" in accordance with Appendix D and E to Ind AS 115.
+Such right is not an unconditional right to receive consideration because the amounts are contingent to the extent that the public uses the service and thus are recognised and classified as intangible assets.
+Such an intangible asset is recognised by the Company at cost (which is the fair value of the consideration received or receivable for the construction services delivered) and is capitalized when the project is complete in all respects and when the company receives the completion certificate from the authority as specified in the Concession Agreement.
+The economics of the project is for the entire length of the road / infrastructure as per the bidding submitted.